 Duck is one of the meats that takes me to a different dimension and I have to say every time I decide we are having duck, there is a fair amount of cheer in my household.
 Yes, you've guessed - we do love ❤️ duck!

-There is duck and there is this dish.
+There are duck dishes and there is this duck dish.
 Omg!
 I almost cannot speak, it was that good!
 Pure delizioso!!

 I’m so in love with Buck at the moment.

-Initially, I was a bit skeptical about these soba noodles but lately I’ve stuffed my staple cupboards with all sorts of soba, quinoa noodles and gluten free pasta.
+Initially, I was a bit sceptical about these soba noodles but lately, I've stuffed my staple cupboards with all sorts of soba, quinoa noodles and gluten-free pasta.

 I really like Asian food, the spices, the flavours, the colours...
 I simply can’t resist it ever.

-I’d be seriously bored if the Asian element wasn’t existent in my life and in my diet 😉 but now, I cannot do without, whether it’s my husband, a good old curry, a stir fry, a tempura, sushi, sashimi, you name it.
-Great stuff 😊
+I’d be seriously bored if the Asian element wasn’t existent in my life and in my diet 😉 but now, I cannot do without, whether it’s my husband, a good old curry, a stir fry, tempura, sushi, sashimi, you name it.
+Great stuff?

-Let’s get cooking, I am sure you can’t wait to see this recipe materializing on your plates which will make a great lunch or dinner, so… here it is! 👇👍
+Oh, but let's get cooking, I am sure you can’t wait to see this recipe materializing on your plates which will make a great lunch or dinner, so… here it is! ??

 Delicious duck on soba buckwheat noodles